AGDevX/Owl/README.md

 - Install the [Google Cloud SDK](https://cloud.google.com/sdk/?authuser=4)
 - Initialize the Google Cloud SDK: `gcloud init` (this only needs done once unless changes were made to the Project in GCP)
 - Deploy to App Engine: `gcloud app deploy`
+  - _Note_: This is a primitive way of deploying an application.
+I recommend using a CI/CD pipeline to automatically handle these tasks for you.
   - View and manage the deployed instances by looking at the `Versions` blade in the App Engine administration page
 - Create a prod app registration with Auth0 using your custom URLs or the URLs provided by GCP